‘Biblical’ floodwaters cause major damage to Cambrian line

 Devastating storms last week have led to major flooding and closure of the Cambrian line between and Newtown, and it is likely to remain closed for several weeks.

 Three named storms in five days.
-Storms Dudley and Eunice, hit the and Borders rail network.
+Storms Dudley and Eunice, hit the Wales and Borders rail network.
 Over 100 trees fell onto the track, leading to power outages and damage to station buildings and level crossings.

 By Sunday, most of the network had reopened after a major clean-up operation.
 However, Storm Franklin then brought extreme rainfall and flooding in mid-Wales and the Borders.
 On Monday, the River Severn was recorded at its highest-ever level.

-Network Rail engineers are working around the clock to repair the damage, and have been on-site near Welshpool since Tuesday.
+engineers are working around the clock to repair the damage, and have been on-site near Welshpool since Tuesday.
 They have been using drones and specialist equipment to assess the scale of the damage.
 The force of the floodwater has completely washed away the ballast in at least twelve locations in a half-mile stretch of line.

 200872 (1)